-4.9 Use COPY instead of ADD in Dockerfile (Not Scored)
+4.9 Ensure COPY is used instead of ADD in Dockerfile (Not Scored)

-Use COPY instruction instead of ADD instruction in the Dockerfile.
+Use Copy instruction instead of ADD instruction in the Dockerfile.

 COPY instruction just copies the files from the local host machine to the container file system.
 ADD instruction potentially could retrieve files from remote URLs and perform operations such as unpacking.
 Thus, ADD instruction introduces risks such as adding malicious files from URLs without scanning and unpacking procedure vulnerabilities.